aav7fl/website/_posts/2022-10-08-mailbox-alerts.md

 description: "Dealing with my impatient inner child by getting notified the moment we receive our mail through Home Assistant"
 ---

 We have an unpredictable mail schedule and I'm an impatient child.
 I'm convinced that when the post office knows they're delivering a box of parts, they shuffle our route for a late-night delivery.
-Rather than hawking around the mailbox or listening for the phantom muffler of a Grumman LLV, I want unequivocal evidence when our mailbox had been opened for delivery.
+Rather than hawking around the mailbox or listening for the phantom muffler of a [Ford-Utilimaster FFV](https://en.wikipedia.org/wiki/Ford-Utilimaster_FFV), I want unequivocal evidence when our mailbox had been opened for delivery.

-> Alt: How I cured my Pavlovian response to hearing a [Grumman LLV](https://en.wikipedia.org/wiki/Grumman_LLV) come down the road
+> Alt: How I cured my Pavlovian response to hearing a Ford-Utilimaster FFV come down the road

 My solution was to use an outdoor rated Z-Wave contact sensor to detect when the mailbox was opened and then notify my family over Home Assistant.
 Here's how I got there.